leqiao/ADSCF/README.md

 # ADSCF
 ADSCF is a Self-Consistent Field code package designed for calculating the equilibrium properties of block copolymer materials, encompassing block copolymers in melt/solution and grafted polymer brushes in 1-3D.
-Developed using Fortran90, the code utilizes a pseudo-spectral method based on Fast Fourier transformation (FFT) for bulk calculations with periodic boundary conditions.
+Developed using Fortran90, the code utilizes a pseudo-spectral method based on Fast Fourier transformation (FFT) for bulk calculations with periodic boundary conditions, and also provides the possibility to perform dynamic SCF calculations using chain dynamics, external potential dynamics, or a prescribed mobility function.
 Additionally, real-space methods, specifically the Finite Difference method (Crank–Nicolson), are employed for polymer systems with sharp interfaces, such as those found in thin films and end-grafted polymers.
 Notably, we implement an adaptive scheme for spatial and contour discretization in thin film and brush calculations to minimize numerical errors.
 For further details, please refer to our publication.

 # License